ceford/cefjdemos-data-jdm-user-en/articles/users/webauthn-passwordless-login.md

 finds it cannot log into your sites.

-If you are looking to buy a hardware authenticator you can look for "FIDO2" in your favorite marketplace, such as Amazon.
+If you are looking to buy a hardware authenticator you can look for "FIDO2" in your favourite marketplace, such as Amazon.
 There is a wide selection to choose from.

 You may also use a software FIDO key such as Krypton as your